Apply

 Key Takeaways

-1. More than 75 countries legally require an IDP for foreign drivers; many more recommend it as a rental-counter standard.
+1. More than 75 countries require an IDP for foreign drivers by law, and many more expect one at the rental counter.

-2. Three legal tiers exist: strict requirement, conditional requirement (non-Latin scripts), and recommended only.
+2. Three requirement levels exist: strict legal requirement, conditional requirement (non-Latin scripts or long stays), and recommended in practice.

 No. Neither Mexico nor Canada legally requires an IDP from US license holders for short-term tourist driving.
 Rental agencies on both sides of the border generally accept the US license alone.

-Border control does not typically inspect IDPs, the document is checked at car rental counters and at traffic stops.
-The risk is not at arrival but at the first interaction with a rental agency or police officer.
+Border control does not typically inspect IDPs.
+The document is checked at car rental counters and traffic stops, so the risk is not at arrival but at the first interaction with a rental agency or police officer.

 Fast application process